hassan-anees/hassananees/src/content/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 ---
 Privileged Identity Management (PIM) is a cool feature.
 I've been working on implementing it across our organization for the last little while.
 In short, it's a technology that allows administrators to elevate just-in-time to privileged roles.
 It leaves an audit trail and limits the duration for the privileged role.

-For the purpose of this demo, we'll create a security group called "Global Administrators (God Mode)" where members of this groups can **elevate** to the Global Administrator role.
+For the purpose of this demo, we'll create a security group called "Dummy Group - Global Administrators" where members of this groups can **elevate** to the Global Administrator role.
 This ensures that admins are not perpetually in a highly privileged role and leaves an audit trail for when it's utilized.

 Here's the overall gist to get things going: